marybielma1/vera-data-validation/README.md

 - Explainable results
 - Audit-ready comments

-When information is missing, unclear, or conflicting, VERA flags the record for human review rather than making an unsupported assumption.
+VERA does not make unsupported assumptions.
+When information is missing, unclear, or conflicting, it flags the record for review.

 ---

-## Demonstration Examples
+## VERA Validate Demonstration

-The repository includes synthetic examples showing:
+The repository includes examples showing:

 1. A clean record receiving a CLEAR result
 2. Matching terms across different document formats
-3. Planted discrepancies receiving a HOLD result
+3. Planted errors receiving a HOLD result
-4. Defined differences identified for each exception
+4. Exact differences identified for each exception

 Included screenshots: